thunderbird89/esf/stories/story-knock-knock.md

 > "Acknowledged, Reaper Lead.
 We're reading the same.
 Stand by."

-Chen watched another Talon—Falcon-Four—break away from the furball, engines burning hard as his jump drive engaged.
+Chen watched another Talon - Falcon-Four - break away from the furball, engines burning hard as his jump drive engaged.
 The pilot's voice came through, exhausted.

 > "Falcon-Four jumping to yards.
 Third resupply run.
 I'll be back in fifteen."